FREQUENTLY ASKED QUESTIONS

 Neuse Neighbors Network is a non-profit, 501(c)(3) organization and contributions to our organization are tax deductible.
 Dues, however, are not tax deductible.

 How is Neuse Neighbors Network different from PrimeTime?

 We have partnered with PrimeTime to provide the most comprehensive services possible to our members.
-Prime Time will continue to sponsor social activities and educational events, and provide health advocate services that promote the health and wellbeing of Pamlico County residents.
-Neuse Neighbors Network volunteers offer a helping hand with light household tasks and provide private transportation for our members' errands, shopping, medical appointments, etc. (For a complete list of services, visit our "Member Benefits tab on this website, or give us a call at 252-665-8807.
+Prime Time will continue to sponsor social activities and educational events, and provide health advocate services that promote the health and well-being of Pamlico County residents.
+Neuse Neighbors Network volunteers can provide a helping hand with light household tasks and provide private transportation for our members' errands, shopping, medical appointments, etc. (For a complete list of services, visit our "Member Benefits tab on this website, or give us a call at 252-665-8807.

 Do I have to be a member to volunteer?

 Although we encourage membership, you do not have to become a member of Neuse Neighbors Network to join our team of volunteers.
 However, membership offers many benefis even to those who do not currently need assistance.
 Benefits include discounts at local restaurants, retailers, and service providers, home checks while vacationing, and general help with household tasks.